-	From not getting things tailored enough (bad!), to buying into the idea that you have to throw certain things away before you turn 30 years old (stupid!), here are 40 fashion mistakes that you should start remedying right now.
+From not getting things tailored enough (bad!), to buying into the idea that you have to throw certain things away before you turn 30 years old (stupid!), here are 40 fashion mistakes you should start remedying right now.

 As any woman who’s shopped high-fashion and fast-fashion knows, sizing can vary tremendously according to store, brand, and item.
 Cheaper clothing typically runs way bigger, making it common for a woman to wear, say, a size Large at Forever 21, but still be a size 2 in Stella McCartney.
 Don’t sweat the number—pay attention to how things look on your body instead.

 You Wear Retro Pieces Without a Modern Spin

 We all know that fashion is cyclical and that everything comes back around, but that doesn’t mean you should dress in full of-another-decade outfits, which could run the risk of making you look like you’re both in costume and 10 years older.